-The reconstruction efficiencies for both the signal and normalization channels are evaluated using simulated decays that are generated uniformly in phase space.
-To correct the kinematic distributions in the simulated samples, each candidate is assigned a weight derived from background-subtracted \mbox{$\Bp\to H_{\ccbar} \, (\to \Lbar\proton\Km )\Kp$} candidates, where $H_{\ccbar}$ represents a \jpsi or \etac~meson.
-The weighting is based on the $\chisqip$ of the \Bp candidate, the track multiplicity in the event, and the momentum of each final-state particle.
-In addition, the invariant-mass distributions of the two-body combinations of the final-state particles in simulation are corrected to match the distributions in data separately for the signal and normalization channels.
+Reconstruction efficiencies for signal and normalization channels are evaluated using simulated decays generated uniformly in phase space.
+To correct the kinematic distributions in the simulated samples, candidates are assigned weights derived from background-subtracted \mbox{$\Bp\to H_{\ccbar} \, (\to \Lbar\proton\Km )\Kp$} candidates, where $H_{\ccbar}$ represents a \jpsi or \etac~meson.
+Weighting depends on $\chisqip$ of the \Bp candidate, track multiplicity in the event, and the momentum of each final-state particle.
+Additionally, the invariant-mass distributions of the two-body combinations of the final-state particles in simulation are corrected to match the corresponding distributions in data.
 For the normalization channel, the $m(\proton\Km)$ versus $m(\Lbar K)$ distributions are corrected, while for the signal channel, the $m(\Lbar\proton)$ versus $m(\antiproton\proton)$ distributions are corrected to better match the data after the decay is observed.